hydro-informatics/hydro-informatics.github.io/numerics/telemac3d-med.md

 In river analyses, the non-hydrostatic version of *TELEMAC* should be used through the following keyword: `NON-HYDROSTATIC VERSION : YES``.

 Depending on the type of analysis, the solver-related parameters of `SOLVER`, `SOLVER OPTIONS`, `MAXIMUM NUMBER OF ITERATION`, `ACCURACY`, and `PRECONDITIONING` may be modified.
 The provided [*t3d_template.cas*](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/master/model-templates/t3d_template.cas) includes solver keywords and comments for modifications, but the default options already provide a coherent a stable setup.
-Read more about solver parameters in section 6.5 of the [Telemac 3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf).
+Read more about solver parameters in section 6.5 of the {{ tm3d }}.

 Parameters for **Boundary Conditions** enable the definition of roughness laws and properties of liquid boundaries.